enkidevs/curriculum/lua/lua-core/operators-in-lua-iii/relational-operators-in-lua-iii.md

 ## Content

-These are operators that combine the Equal operator with the Greater/Less operators,
+These are operators that **combine** the **Equal operator with the Greater/Less operators**:

 |           Name           | Sign |
 |:------------------------:|:----:|
 |   less than or equal to  |  <=  |
 | greater than or equal to |  >=  |

-Unlike the Less/Greater than operators, these operators will also check for whether the two values are also equal to each other.
+Unlike the Less/Greater than operators, these operators will **also check for whether the two values are also equal** to each other.

 Here are some examples.